How to Turn On or Fix Bluetooth in Windows 10

 Although one or more of the above methods generally solve Bluetooth problems in Windows 10, there’s a small chance that you’re still struggling to get Bluetooth to work.
 In this case, contacting the manufacturer or your retailer would be your best bet.
 If not, getting a USB Bluetooth adapter should help.

-Sometimes, it’s as simple as forgetting to install or properly reattach the Bluetooth board/device when performing a laptop or desktop teardown, whether for cleaning or repairs.
+Sometimes, it’s as simple as forgetting to install or adequately reattach the Bluetooth board/device when performing a laptop or desktop teardown, whether for cleaning or repairs.
 That scenario would cause Bluetooth to disappear from the Device Manager and make it not work.

 Turning On Bluetooth